Never use the word Enterprise Architecture with Clients

 Take, for example, a total concept consisting of the concepts: self-service, mobility, zero waste, fridge vegetable cultivation, big data, and virtualization.
 These could form the total concept (architecture): The Green Employee Food Mobile.
 And if you apply this total concept to an organization, you will only be doing enterprise architecture.

 It is not that you didn't know.
 Everyone knows that the Colosseum in Rome is a half-open amphitheater.
-The Colosseum is a structure with a total concept applied to it (the half-open amphitheater).
+The Colosseum is a structure with a total design concept applied to it, featuring a half-open amphitheater.

 In this concepts overview diagram, you see functions per layer and function, a concept applied to it.
 This is a very abstract diagram.
 But it is a useful architecture diagram.
-It shows what concepts are present in the organization, at what level of maturity, and how well they perform.
-Most organizations worldwide do not have such a diagram to communicate their current status and level of architecture.
+It reveals the concepts present in the organization, their level of maturity, and their performance.
+Most organizations worldwide lack a diagram to communicate their current status and level of architecture.
 So, if you, as an architect, create such a diagram, you will stand out from the crowd.

-A concept is an idea, way of working, or approach and always an abstraction of an implementation (self-service is an example of a concept).
-Every concept works in a certain way, producing results.
+A concept is an idea, way of working, or approach, and always an abstraction of an implementation (self-service is an example of a concept).
+Every concept operates in a specific manner, yielding predictable results.
 This is called a principle.
 So, if a concept is made part of an architecture, the principle of that concept is an architecture principle.
 It is as simple as that.

 The parts that a concept consists of, are called elements (at logical level) and components and objects (at physical level) and technical products (at implementational level).

 An enterprise architect is the designer and supervisor of the realization of infrastructures, facilities, systems, and solutions, making use of / applying total concepts and their principles.
 Why?
 This will ensure that the systems and solutions will fit strategically and fundamentally.
-You will create strategic, sustainable, and competitive systems and solutions for the organization.
+You will develop strategic, sustainable, and competitive systems and solutions that drive organizational success.
 You will be able to do this because the requirements you use, for selecting the concepts and principles as part of your architecture (total concept), are formed by the needs of stakeholders and goals and actions as part of the enterprise strategy.

 An architect analyzes the current state and designs a future state.
-To have all stakeholders decide on the future state and make it buildable, the architect creates many different views of his design, all stakeholder-role oriented.
+To have all stakeholders decide on the future state and make it buildable, the architect creates multiple views of their design, all stakeholder-role oriented.
 In projects, these views, next to the blueprints, landscapes, roadmaps, concept sketches, and principle detail diagrams, are used to build solutions.

 This is enterprise architecture.